this is a comment

 print "x is big"

-otherwise if x is less than 10 do
+otherwise if x is less than 10 then

 print "x is small"